craftercms/docs/source/developers/experience-builder.rst

 ~~~~~

 XB JS libraries can be used either via npm by importing ``@craftercms/experience-builder`` or using the
-JS umd bundle and adding it into your app's runtime.
+JS :abbr:`UMD (Universal Module Definition)` bundle and adding it into your app's runtime.

+.. _xb-react-bindings:

 React
 ~~~~~